mailslurp/mailslurp-client/docs/interfaces/InboxPreview.md

 • `Optional` **inboxType**: [`InboxPreviewInboxTypeEnum`](../enums/InboxPreviewInboxTypeEnum.md)

-Type of inbox - either HTTP (default) or SMTP.
-HTTP inboxes are great most cases.
-SMTP inboxes are receive only (cannot send) and are processed by a custom SMTP mail server and are better for public facing inboxes that receive emails from Gmail and other large providers.
-If using a custom domain the domain type must match the inbox type.
-Use an SMTP domain for SMTP inboxes that includes an MX record pointing to `10 mx.mailslurp.com` for inbound messages.
+Type of inbox.
+HTTP inboxes are faster and better for most cases.
+SMTP inboxes are more suited for public facing inbound messages (but cannot send).

 **`memberof`** InboxPreview